-PLEASE TAKE NOTICE that the 2011 Annual Meeting of Stockholders of ROLLINS, INC., a Delaware corporation (the "Company"), will be held at the Company's Corporate office located at 2170 Piedmont Road, N.E., Atlanta, Georgia, on Tuesday, April 26, 2011, at 12:30 P.M. for the following purposes, as more fully described in the proxy statement accompanying this notice:
+PLEASE TAKE NOTICE that the 2012 Annual Meeting of Stockholders of ROLLINS, INC., a Delaware corporation (the "Company"), will be held at the Company's corporate office located at 2170 Piedmont Road, N.E., Atlanta, Georgia, on Tuesday, April 24, 2012, at 12:30 P.M EST. for the following purposes, as more fully described in the proxy statement accompanying this notice:

-- 1. To elect the two Class I nominees identified in the attached Proxy Statement to the Board of Directors; - 2.
-To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011; - 3.
-To amend the Certificate of Incorporation of the Company to increase the number of authorized shares of capital stock to 250,500,000 shares; - 4.
-To vote on a nonbinding resolution regarding executive compensation; - 5.
-To vote on the frequency of nonbinding stockholder votes to approve executive compensation; - 6.
+- 1. To elect two Class II nominees and one Class I nominee identified in the attached Proxy Statement to the Board of Directors; - 2.
+To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012; - 3.
 Consider and act upon such other business as may properly come before the Annual Meeting or any adjournment of the meeting.

-The Proxy Statement dated March 16, 2011 is attached.
+The Proxy Statement dated March 19, 2012 is attached.

-The Board of Directors has fixed the close of business on March 4, 2011, as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournment thereof.
+The Board of Directors has fixed the close of business on March 2, 2012, as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournment thereof.